BLADDER CANCER

 If cancer is detected on these tests, your doctor may order additional testing to determine the extent of the cancer.
 The grade of your bladder cancer will depend on how far the cancer has spread to other areas of the body such as lymph nodes or organs.

 If you have been diagnosed with bladder cancer, Blue Ridge Urological provides leading-edge surgical treatment options.
-We will work as part of a multidisciplinary team, including radiation specialists, chemotherapy specialists and immunotherapy specialists to ensure that you have the best treatment available.
+We will work as part of a multidisciplinary team, including radiation specialists, chemotherapy specialists, and immunotherapy specialists, to ensure that you have the best treatment and targeted therapy available.

 Usually, the first step in treating bladder cancer is to surgically remove it, especially if the cancer has not spread into other areas of the body.
 Depending on the size of the tumor and the stage of cancer, some patients may qualify for a surgery that spares and preserves the bladder organ and its function.